spacecase123/wautodl_installer/README.md

 # Gentoo Users

-From a portage install, you will need below:
+From a portage install, you will need below since they wont work from cpan as default, you can try, however otherwise you have the emerge command below:

+    cpan install Archive::Zip  XML::LibXML
-    dev-perl/XML-LibXML
+    emerge dev-perl/Archive-Zip dev-perl/XML-LibXML

 # REQUIREMENTS